 Source: Dutch senate report: Analytische grenswaarden voor drugs

 Hard drugs are illegal but the Dutch government believes in the so called “harm reduction model”.
 People will use drugs anyway, so it’s best to provide proper information and testing to reduce the potential amount of harm to society as much as possible.
-In Amsterdam, everybody can get hard and soft drugs tested anonymously here.
-The hard drugs will be tested on the content (ingredients, size/amount, etc) by lab-analysts.
+Drugs users can visit an Amsterdam drug test lab and get their illegal drugs tested legally..
+The hard drugs – like cocaine, XTC, amphetamines – will be tested on the content (ingredients, size/amount, etc) by lab-analysts.

 In Amsterdam, hard drugs (like Cocaine, XTC, Speed, Ketamine, etc) can be tested anonymously and legally at the Jellinek or GGD drug testing service.
 Drugs that are submitted to the employees of these organisations are analysed, if necessary in their laboratory.
 For some pills such as XTC which can be matched to those in their database, there is a 50% chance that the result will be given on the same day or right away.
 The costs for these drug tests are 2,50 euro per sample.

 There are many of these official drug testing locations in the Netherlands which are all part of the typical Dutch tolerant approach: harm reduction.